September shows so many colors

 Today, Michael Keaton walked through the door.
 He had less hair than probably occupied his scalp at one time, front teeth that are charmingly un-straight, and bright blue eyes glowing through his carrot-juice tanned face.
 His voice was soft and inquiring, but humorously reserved.
 He said he wanted to introduce me to “a little thing, the coolest thing ever,” and pausing to grin, he presented a shovel-like item, which on closer inspection was obviously a Wyoming License plate turned into a dustpan.
 I don’t know if that is an accurate representation of Michael Keaton’s views on Wyoming, but there it was.

 He then asked me if we needed work done for any of our listings, because he does minor repairs and removal of debris.
 He gave me a completely fictional alias and a landline phone number.
-He mentioned he bought a house on Sunnyside a while back as I dutifully added him to our list of handymen and told him we’d call if we had messes.
+He mentioned he bought a house on Sunnyside a while back as I dutifully added him to our list of handymen and told him we’d call if we had a mess.

 All photographs are just facsimiles.
 They have the potential to misrepresent their subject matter grossly.
 You will almost always look better or worse than you really do in photographs - almost never lifelike, so you may as well tip the odds in your favor.
 Here are some tips for taking a picture that will convince all your "friends" that you're good looking.
 Just wait till they meet you in person!
 It's a ball.